huseinspahich/express-blog-api/README.md

 # MyRESTfulAPI
 This is a modern CRUD RESTful API, which uses a Node.js environment, running on an Express.js server.
 I built this API from scratch with the simple aim to deepened my understanding of how API works and to practice my knowledge in the back-end.
 I have had the opportunity to built it using the CRUD operations GET, POST, PATCH and DELETE), which will run the corresponding server commands.
+The "index.js" file represents back-end for API and "server.js" back-end for server.
 A route for each endpoint has been set up as well as a function for each query.
 This is a great experience where I also use this project to improve my front-end skills using HTML&CSS and Bootstrap.
 I also use JavaScript (NodeJS, ExpressJS, EJS, Axios) which further enhanced my development capabilities.
 I used Postman for Testing and Validating Results of this RESTful application.